inivekin/abosa/abosa.typ

 I'll free you're limbs, then you can choose.
-Once free I'd hope that you'd nae leave, although its fair you gripe an seethe, but losing you would do me grief, you have my air I need tae breathe.
+Once free I'd hope that you'd nae leave, although its fair you gripe an seethe, my losing you would do me grief, you have my air I need tae breathe.
 Ave open haun fae you in wait, my company is yours tae drop,